OpenLMIS/openlmis-referencedata/README.md

 - `clean` to remove build artifacts
 - `build` to build all source. `build`, after building sources, also runs unit tests.
-Build will be successful only if all tests pass.
+Build will be successful only if all tests pass. **NOTE**: Build will not run integration tests.
 - `generateMigration -PmigrationName=<yourMigrationName>` to create a "blank" database migration file.
 The file will be generated under `src/main/resources/db/migration`.
 Put your migration SQL into it.
 - `test` to run unit tests
 - `integrationTest` to run integration tests
 - `sonarqube` to execute the SonarQube analysis.

+A typical clean build & test command is: `gradle clean build integrationTest`.

 The **test results** are shown in the console.